jelman/LC_Marking/README.md

 A per subject value can be summarized with multiple methods (e.g., maximum value only, average of all 3 slices, average of top 2 slices, average of rostral 2 slices, single most rostral slice, middle slice, and single most caudal slice).
 Based on findings that there is a rostral-caudal gradient of LC vulnerability (van Egroo et al., 2023), the rostral 2 method is currently recommended.

+These scripts additionally assume that two raters mark each image.
+The final CNR values are obtained by averaging across raters.
+For QC purposes, a file containing the differences in CNR values between raters will also be produced.
+This file can be checked for large discrepancies that may indicate an error in marking or need for harmonization in marking rules.

 ## Usage

 The following packages: